Money laundering case: SC refuses to interfere with HC order granting bail to Preeti Chandra | Law-Order

 - India

-The top court passed the order on a plea filed by the Enforcement Directorate (ED) challenging the high court's June 14 order.

-The apex court had on June 16 stayed the high court order and issued a notice to Preeti Chandra on the ED's plea challenging the bail.
+The apex court had on June 16 stayed the high court order and issued a notice to Preeti Chandra on the ED's plea.

+Referring to the conditions imposed by the high court while granting bail, the top court on Friday noted the high court had restrained Preeti Chandra from leaving India.

+Senior advocate Kapil Sibal, appearing for her, referred to one of the conditions imposed by the high court which said, ''The applicant (Preeti Chandra) shall give up her citizenship of Dominican Republic within a period of one week from the date of release and documentary proof of the same be placed before the trial court.''
+Additional Solicitor General S V Raju, who represented the ED, said this condition has not been challenged and she cannot ask for a modification.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)